stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 which I think a man of your tastes will find deeply interesting.
 This is private.
 Publicly I am on your side,   for certain things shew me that it does not do for people to know too much about these matters.
-My own studies are now wholly private, and I would not think of saying anything to attract people&rsquo;s attention and cause them to visit the places I have explored.
+My own studies are now wholly private, and I would not think of saying anything to attract people's attention and cause them to visit the places I have explored.
-It is true&mdash;terribly true&mdash;that there are   non-human creatures watching us all the time;   with spies among us gathering information.
+It is true--terribly true--that there are   non-human creatures watching us all the time;   with spies among us gathering information.
 It is from a wretched man who, if he was sane (as I think he was),   was one of those spies,   that I got a large part of my clues to the matter.
 He later killed himself, but I have reason to think there are others now.